 The Retirement Income Review (RIR) Final Report was released by the Federal Government on 20 November 2020.
 Whilst the 648 page report didn’t contain any recommendations, it does make some key observations on the functionality of the retirement income system.
 It is a fact-based report and although the Government has not yet provided their response to its findings, there is no doubt it will provide a valuable contribution to public policy debate in this space over the coming months, and possibly years.

 The RIR found “The Australian retirement income system is effective, sound and its costs are broadly sustainable.… But the evidence suggests there are areas where the system can be improved.”

 From a financial planning perspective there are several areas that the review highlighted:

 Lower levels of financial literacy as well as limited uptake in seeking financial advice has resulted is some people failing to adequately plan for retirement.
 Interestingly, the report cited that most people die with the bulk of the wealth they had at retirement, intact.
 A number of submissions have called for the system to be structured and communicated so that people can better understand, navigate and plan for their retirement.

 While understanding may be one facet, access and trust may also contribute to lower levels of uptake in obtaining financial advice.
 In the same week that the RIR report was released, ASIC also released CP 332 which seeks to identify the impediments to the delivery of good-quality and affordable personal advice.

 The current retirement system has three pillars – the age pension, compulsory SG and private savings.
-The panel stated that the system has neither an agreed objective nor an agree role for each of the pillars, and these key fundamental issues are linked.
+The panel stated that the system has neither an agreed objective nor an agreed role for each of the pillars, and these key fundamental issues are linked.
 As such, the role of the pillars must be determined to ensure the system is achieving the objective.
 The review suggests the objective should be expanded around delivering adequate standards of living in retirement in an equitable, sustainable, and cohesive way.